vatpac-technology/sops/docs/aerodromes/classc/Sydney.md

     :material-information-outline: Non-standard positions may only be used in accordance with [VATPAC Air Traffic Services Policy](https://vatpac.org/publications/policies){target=new}.
     Approval must be sought from the **bolded parent position** prior to opening a Non-Standard Position, unless [NOTAMs](https://vatpac.org/publications/notam){target=new} indicate otherwise (eg, for events).

-!!! note
-    For the purpose of the ATS Policy, Sydney Coordinator is considered a non-standard sector of Sydney SMC East.
-Approval must be sought from the controller operating **SMC East** prior to opening Coordinator.

 ## Airspace
 SY ADC is responsible for the Class C airspace in the SY CTR `SFC` to `A005` as shown below.